 Notes

-- To break the candy canes into pieces either pulse in your food processor or place them in a Ziploc bag and smash with a kitchen mallet or rolling pin.
+• To break the candy canes into pieces, either pulse them in your food processor or place them in a Ziploc bag and smash them with a kitchen mallet or rolling pin.

 This post was originally published in 2016 and again in 2018.
-It was updated with enhanced instructions and images on December 2, 2020.
+We updated it with enhanced instructions and images on December 2, 2020.

 This post may contain affiliate links.
 Disclosure policy here.